 In private practice since 2000, Ann has served a wide range of people.
-She currently works with adults and couples.
+She currently works with adults.
 Ann is experienced with working with anxiety and panic issues, residual trauma reaction, divorce, depression, mid-life crisis, grief/loss, life/work transitions and relationship challenges.
-Another service she provides for individuals and groups is expressive arts and dance therapy, and she specializes in adapting these sessions for those with disabilities.
+Another service she provides for individuals and groups are expressive art sessions.

 Licensed by the State of Texas as a Professional Counselor and LPC supervisor.
 She received her B.A. in Psychology from the University of Texas and Masters Degree in Counseling from Texas State University.
 Ann is trained in EMDR (Eye Movement Desensitization and Reprocessing).
 This is a therapeutic modality that enables clients to

 process memories and to heal from the emotional distress that often follows traumatic experiences.
-She is a Dance/Movement Therapist, R-DMT, registered by the American Dance Therapy Association, who is skilled in creative psychotherapy approaches utilizing art, movement, and writing.
+She is trained as a Dance/Movement Therapist, who is skilled in creative psychotherapy approaches utilizing art, movement, and writing.

 Ann co-founded along with Kalila Homann, BC-DMT, the Accessible Arts Schools Outreach Program, a non-profit program that served Austin Independent School District Special Education students and provided expressive arts residencies and trainings to their teachers.
 For over 12 years Accessible Arts brought music, dance and art therapy groups